Infinite-Nomic/Infinite-Nomic/round6/rules.md

 that they do so in the #factories channel.

 There are items called Modules, which exist to upgrade factories.
 Each module has a Name, a Cost, a Description, and an Effect.
+If a module has no name it defaults to "Placeholder" with a number following it that is 1 for the first module with an empty name and is a subsequent number for each following module.
+If a module has no cost, it's invalid and can not be purchased.
+Additionally, if a module only lists a number as its cost, it's that number of Dad Coins.
+If a module has no description, its description is an empty string.
+If a module has no effect, it's invalid and can not be purchased.
 Players can factorially purchase a module that is not unique and they do not already own by paying that module type's cost.
 This creates a module of that type in their possession.
 The modules a player owns are transeferable and should be tracked.

 Once per week on either Monday or Tuesday, each player can factorially equip a module to their factory.
 Factories cannot have more than one module